raunakkathuria/imagegenai/README.md

-# Image Generation API for Children's Stories

-This project provides a containerized API for generating story book-style images using various AI models.
-It's designed to be easily configurable through environment variables, allowing you to switch between different models and adjust parameters.
+# ImageGen

+A flexible, containerized API server for image generation that supports multiple AI models with seamless CPU/GPU switching.

+## Overview

+ImageGen provides a unified interface for generating images using various AI models.
+Built for flexibility, it supports both CPU and GPU environments, making it suitable for any deployment scenario from development to production.

 ## Supported Models

 1. Stable Diffusion v1.4 (Default)
-   - Good for story book style images
+   - Versatile general-purpose model
    - Balanced performance and quality
    - Lower resource requirements

 2. Stable Diffusion XL
-   - Higher quality outputs
+   - Enhanced image quality
-   - More resource intensive
-   - Better understanding of prompts
+   - Advanced prompt understanding
+   - Higher resource requirements

+The system is designed to be extensible, allowing for easy integration of additional models.

 ## Requirements